fenw1ck/anp.github.io/_posts/2016-07-24-profiling-rust-perf-flamegraph.md

 Contact links are in the footer below.
 I’m usually in #rust on irc.mozilla.org as dikaiosune.

 I also posted this to [Hacker News](https://news.ycombinator.com/item?id=12153798) and the [/r/rust subreddit](https://www.reddit.com/r/rust/comments/4udxmr/rust_performance_a_story_featuring_perf_and/) if you'd like to discuss it either of those places.

+EDIT: My post to HN didn't really get anywhere, but it looks like it's [been resubmitted](https://news.ycombinator.com/item?id=12155000).